401J Sage Hall

 - Isha Agarwal and Matthew Baron.
 “Inflation and Disintermediation”

 - Matthew Baron and Jamil Rahman.
 “Credit Booms and Asset Price Bubbles” (available upon request)

 - Matthew Baron.
 “Banking Crises under a Microscope” (very preliminary draft)

 Invited book chapter for publication by INET and University of Cambridge Press

-- “The Fine Anatomy of Credit Booms and Crises: Individual bank-level evidence from 17 countries, 1870-2016” with Moritz Schularick and Kaspar Zimmermann
+- “Which banks drive the credit cycle?
+Individual bank-level evidence from 17 countries, 1870-2016” with Moritz Schularick and Kaspar Zimmermann

 - I currently teach NBA 5420: Investment and Portfolio Management and NBA 5980: Behavioral Finance.
 Click here to go to my teaching page.